Seek professional advice

 Section 72 notice

 A section 72 notice is intended to make anyone with an interest in the property (such as potential buyers, banks, lenders and insurers) aware that the property is known to be affected by or at risk of a natural hazard.
-A section 72 notice may results is us fully or partly declining a claim.
+A section 72 notice may results in us fully or partly declining a claim.

 They can also appear as section 36(2) if applied under the Building Act 1991, or section 641a if applied under the Local Government Act 1974.
 If the property you are considering buying has any one of these notices you should talk to a lawyer and your insurer.